LewisTowart/tech258_git/readme.md

 ### What is GitHub

 GitHub is a platform that allows developers to create, store, manage and share their code.
-It uses Git software, providing the distributed version control of Git
+It uses Git software, providing the distributed version control of Git.

 ### What are some examples of other options/competitors?